AlexandreGarito/AlexandreGarito/README.md

 # 👋 Hi there, I'm Alexandre

-I'm an ambitious junior data engineer with a strong passion for technology, experienced in Python, SQL, and Google Cloud Platform.
-I developed a high degree of autonomy and strong learning skills through a 5-year professional exploration journey where I initiated six different business projects.
-As I have now closed this chapter, I'm currently only focused on the data engineering sector and eager to join a team with a strong drive to achieve ambitious data-driven projects.
+Ambitious Google Cloud Certified Junior Data Engineer with a strong passion for technology, experienced in GCP, Python and SQL.
+Although I haven't yet had the opportunity to evolve in a professional data setting, I've practiced my skills by creating small github projects to gain some hands-on experience in data infrastructure.
+I am eager to strengthen my data engineering skills and also planning on expanding those skills towards machine learning ops and infrastructure in the near future.
+I’m excited to join a team with a strong drive to achieve ambitious data-driven projects.
 I'm currently seeking job opportunities in Paris, France, or the surrounding areas.
-I am open to full on-site work arrangements or hybrid remote/on-site.
+I am open to full on-site and hybrid remote/on-site work arrangements.

 LinkedIn Profile : https://www.linkedin.com/in/alexandre-garito-b43772264/
 PDF Resume : https://github.com/AlexandreGarito/Resume